 a.
 Remove all plants from the interior/surroundings of the structure.
 They will need to be moved at least 10 ft. away from the structure.
 Any plants that are against the wall need to be trimmed at least 18 inches away from the structure.
 Failure to do this will cause damage/death of the plants.

 a.
 Any baby mattress or with a vinyl cover need to be removed from the structure during the process.
 Any zippered plastic/vinyl covers need to be removed from any mattress as well.

 4. Leave Everything Open and Accessible

 a.
 All doors, cabinets, safes, boxes, etc. need to be open during the fumigation process.
-As part of the fumigation process we need to open every passage in order to achieve the best circulation possible.
-This is a requirement, if there is any area that is locked and inaccessible the fumigation will be forced to be canceled / rescheduled.
+As part of the fumigation process, we need to open every passage in order to achieve the best circulation possible.
+This is a requirement if there is an area that is locked and inaccessible the fumigation will be forced to be canceled/rescheduled.

 5. Remove Any Valuables

 a.
-During the fumigation process the property will be locked with secondary locks to prevent any intrusion.
-However, there will be no security in place and any items of high value are recommended to be removed during the fumigation process for better piece of mind.
+During the fumigation process, the property will be locked with secondary locks to prevent any intrusion.
+However, there will be no security in place and any items of high value are recommended to be removed during the fumigation process for a better piece of mind.

 6. Remove All Pets / Living Creatures

 a.
 All pets and living creatures including dogs, cats, fish/marine life, birds, etc. need to be removed off the property.
 If any pets are to be left at the property they need to be inside of a cage at least 10 ft. away from the structure.
 We recommend the removal of any pets from the property; we do not keep a constant watch on pets and are not responsible if any remain inside of the structure unnoticed.